Disinfecting Air & Surfaces

 (Note: There are alternate methods for disinfecting air with slow-release gas deodorizers, or using an aquarium air pump and air line to aerate chorine dioxide solution in a bowl in 30-minute dosages.
 More information on these methods to be posted in the future.)

-Use these tools to enjoy safer shared spaces!
+Use these methods and enjoy safer shared spaces!

 Worry-free air mist

-When using a spray bottle, concentrations even as high as 700 ppmW can be used, because a small amount of liquid is diluted in so much air, but even much lower concentrations can provide substantial help.
+When using a spray bottle to spray into air, concentrations even as high as 700 ppmW can be used, because a small amount of liquid is diluted in so much air.

 Run an ultrasonic humidifier to help destroy germs continually in the air and keep surfaces--such as clothing and furniture--disinfected wherever mist settles.
 The concentration needs to be lower than when using a spray bottle.
-Use our Chlorine Dioxide Solution Calculators to figure your desired concentration.
+Use our Chlorine Dioxide Solution Calculators to help choose an appropriate concentration.

 Place a room-size humidifier near people, but at least 1 meter (3 feet) away.

 A mini ultrasonic humidifier can be held in your lap.